Nepalitelecom is a website that provides the latest telecom news, information, and offers in Nepal.

 |850 MHz||China Telecom (Trial)|

 It seems 2.5 GHz and 2.3 GHz are the main frequency bands for 4G LTE in China.
 Except for band 3, China uses TDD LTE bands.
-So, for other countries, you need to be careful while buying smartphones.
-China, the land of smartphone manufacturing is always considering their main frequency bands like band 40, 41 and band 3.
+So, in other countries, you need to be careful while buying smartphones.
+China, the land of smartphone manufacturing is always considering its main frequency bands like band 40, 41, and band 3.

-If you have some updated information, do comment below.
+If you have some updated information on China spectrum bands, do comment below.